-407 Loy Lane — estate at dusk against Sedona red rock
+407 Loy Lane — the residence at dusk against the Sedona red rock

 407 Loy Lane